zoxon/organize-media/Readme.md

 ## Notes

 - Live Photos (photo + video) are always grouped and handled together.
-- The state file ensures the script can resume after interruptions without duplicating work.
 - Supports Windows, macOS, and Linux.

 ---